 As discussed earlier, DHT is central to the most well-known hair loss pathway associated with pattern baldness.
 It results when the 5a-reductase enzyme breaks down testosterone.
 Blocking this enzyme is the mechanism by which Finasteride works to prevent DHT production and hair follicle miniaturization.

 Nowadays, many people are interested in safer and more natural ways to inhibit this enzyme.
-It is possible that soy may help fulfill this expectation.
+Soy may help fulfill this expectation.

 A study on prostate tissue found that genistein and other isoflavones were indeed capable of blocking this enzyme

 Boosting Soy Consumption, A Possible Solution For Hair Loss

 In one study, researchers were interested in learning more about lifestyle, diet, and environmental factors as non-genetic contributors of androgenic alopecia .
 They focused on Taiwanese males (ages 35-65) suffering from pattern baldness and quantified variables like genotypes, heavy metal concentrations in the body, and dietary factors like soy consumption.